 In the UK, we usually work with 9 and 18ct golds, but you can sometimes find 14ct and even 22ct gold pieces.
-Ct stands for carat, which when you’re talking about precious metal, refers to the fineness or pureness of it.
-The pureness of gold is discussed in terms of a ratio made up of 24 parts.
-9ct gold is 9/24 pure gold, and 18ct gold is 18/24 pure gold.
-The remaining parts are made up from other metals chosen to give extra durability to the gold alloy and also to develop its colour.
+Ct stands for carat, which when you’re talking about precious metal, refers to the fineness, or purity, of the alloy (mix of metals).
+The fineness of gold is discussed in terms of a ratio made up of 24 parts.
+9ct gold is 9 parts out of 24 pure gold, and 18ct gold is 18 parts out of 24 pure gold.
+The remaining parts are made up from other metals chosen to give extra durability to the gold alloy, and also to develop its colour.

 In yellow gold, more yellow toned elements are used to enhance the golden colour.
 9ct yellow gold is quite pale because the yellow colour of the gold has been watered down with the other metals in its makeup.
 18ct gold is very rich and bright yellow in hue because of the higher quantity of pure gold in it.
 Likewise, copper is used to create the rich, autumnal tones of rose gold.
-Because of the higher content of copper in 9ct rose gold, it is much closer to the colour of copper than 18ct gold which is closer to gunmetal in colour.
-In white gold, ‘white’ metals are used such as palladium, which is a more costly metal and, therefore, white gold is the most expensive of the coloured golds.
+Because of the higher content of copper in 9ct rose gold, it is much closer to the colour of copper than 18ct gold which is a very yellowy orange tone.
+In white gold, ‘white’ metals are used such as Palladium, which is a more costly metal and, therefore, white gold is the most expensive of the coloured golds.

 What is the cost difference between white gold and Platinum?